Thermic effect of food (TEF)

 The article examines the Thermic Effect of Food (TEF) and its role in weight loss, with an experiment involving a sample of 32 athletes showing that a high protein intake improves fat loss by 0.7 kg and preserves muscle.

-For years, I've watched clients become obsessed with calorie counting, but miss a deeper layer – where those calories come from.
-Often, athletes stuck at a plateau come to me saying, "Petar, I'm at 100% deficit, but I haven't budged the last 2-3 kilograms."
-This is precisely where intervening in the Thermic Effect of Food (TEF) can unlock progress, without resorting to even more drastic and torturous restrictions.
+For years, I've watched clients obsess over calorie counting, but miss a deeper layer – where those calories come from.
+Often, athletes come to me stuck at a plateau, saying: "Petar, I'm 100% in a deficit, but I haven't budged the last 2-3 kilograms."
+This is precisely where intervening in the thermic effect of food (TEF) can unlock progress without resorting to even more drastic and torturous restrictions.

 Real Data: Protein as a Metabolic Accelerator in Practice

-• Group A ((sample size of 16 people)): Protein intake of 1.6g per kilogram of body weight.
+• Group A ((sample of 16 people)): Protein intake of 1.6 g per kilogram of body weight.

-• Group B ((sample size of 16 people)): Protein intake of 2.4g per kilogram of body weight, with calories matched by reducing fats and carbohydrates.
+• Group B ((sample of 16 people)): Protein intake of 2.4 g per kilogram of body weight, with calories equalized by reducing fats and carbohydrates.

 The results after 12 weeks were telling.
-Group B, with higher protein, lost an average of 0.7 kg more fat and retained approximately 450g more lean muscle mass compared to Group A. Subjective satiety ratings were also 18-22% higher in the high-protein group, which, in my opinion, is a key factor for adherence to the diet in the long run.
+Group B, with higher protein, lost an average of 0.7 kg more fat and retained approximately 450 g more lean muscle mass compared to Group A. Subjective satiety was also 18-22% higher in the high-protein group, which, in my opinion, is an important factor for adherence to the diet in the long run.

-💬 Simply put: The thermic effect of food is the energy your body expends to digest and absorb food, and protein requires the most energy for this.
+The thermic effect of food (TEF) is the energy the body expends to digest and absorb food, and protein requires the most energy for this process.

 📖 Thermic Effect of Food (TEF)